GishanDaminduDK/Unity-Game-Development/README.md

     - JWT Authentication:
         -Spring Boot generates JWT for GET requests from the frontend.
         - Ensures secure communication between frontend and backend.

-    - Data Security:
-        - Questionnaire securely stored on the backend.